Kunzea ericoides: Description

-Taxonomy and naming
+Taxonomy

 Kānuka was first formally described in 1832 by the French botanist Achille Richard who gave it the name Leptospermum ericoides from a specimen he collected in New Zealand.
 The description was published in Voyage de découvertes de l'Astrolabe - Botanique.
-In 1983, Joy Thompson changed the name to Kunzea ericoides, describing the differences between Leptospermum and Kunzea in Telopea.
+In 1983, Australian botanist Joy Thompson changed the scientific name to Kunzea ericoides, describing the differences between Leptospermum and Kunzea in Telopea.
 The specific epithet (ericoides) refers to the similarity of the habit of this species to that of Erica arborea.
 The suffix -oides is a Latin ending meaning "likeness".
 The taxonomic revision of the Kunzea ericoides complex identified ten species endemic to New Zealand, seven of which were new at this time.
+A more recent analysis of the Kunzea complex observed little genetic variation and morphological distinction between the species, questioning the evidence for ten endemic Kunzea species and suggesting further revision.

+Etymology

+Common names for this species include: kānuka, kōpuka, manuea, mānuka, mānuka-rauriki, mārū, rauiri, rauwiri, white tea tree, and tree manuka.

-A more recent analysis of the Kunzea complex observed little genetic variation and morphological distinction between the species, questioning the evidence for ten endemic Kunzea species and suggesting further revision.Kānuka can also refer to Kunzea robusta, it is a doublet of mānuka from Proto-Polynesian nukanuka or nuka which originally refers to Decaspermum fructicosum due to its similar small white flowers.
+Kānuka can also refer to Kunzea robusta, it is a doublet of mānuka from Proto-Polynesian nukanuka or nuka which originally refers to Decaspermum fruticosum due to its similar small white flowers.

-Distribution and ecology
+Distribution

 Kānuka (or mānuka, as it was mostly known until the 1930s) is only known from the north of the South Island.
 It is found north of the Buller and Wairau Rivers, and is most common near Nelson.
 It mostly grows in shrubland and forest in coastal and lowland areas, rarely in subalpine shrubland.

-Members of the kānuka complex are found throughout New Zealand occurring on the Three Kings Islands, Aotea (Great Barrier Island), from Te Paki (on the Aupouri Peninsula) at the northern tip of the North Island to as far south as Dunedin and Central Otago in the South Island, and Stewart Island.
+Members of the kānuka complex are found throughout New Zealand occurring on the Three Kings Islands, Aotea (Great Barrier Island), from Te Paki (on the Aupōuri Peninsula) at the northern tip of the North Island to as far south as Dunedin and Central Otago in the South Island, and Stewart Island.
 Within this range kānuka is widespread ranging from coastal scrub and sand dunes (where it may form a distinct forest type) through lowland and montane forest, with one member of the complex reaching elevations of 2000 metres above sea level.
-Kānuka often colonizes land recovering after a fire and is a critical part of the natural recovery of agricultural areas and open disturbed ground to forest.
-With its small but abundant flowers it can colour a whole hillside white, almost giving the appearance of snow cover.The wood is very hard and although not durable in the ground it is used for wharf piles and tool handles.
-It is particularly popular as firewood, and burns with a great heat.